-Correct.
-Toothed notch fits under radio slot.
+Correct Toothed notch fits under radio slot

-Incorrect.
+Incorrect

-Figure 17: Proper alignment of radio to feed support arm
+Figure 13: Proper alignment of radio to feed support arm

-- 3. Insert the M4 Phillips head screw up through the feed support arm bracket from underneath and into the threaded socket on the bottom of the radio, as shown in Figure 18. - 4.
-Tighten until snug.
+- 3. Insert the M4 Phillips head screw up through the feed support arm bracket from underneath and into the threaded socket on the bottom of the radio, as shown in Figure 14 on page 31. - 4.
+Hand-tighten until snug.
+Do not use a power driver to tighten the screw; doing so may damage the equipment.

-Figure 18: Securing the radio
+Figure 14: Securing the radio